 How did the babies do it?
 The researchers think two methods are likely.

-First, newborns are probably relying on the prosodic, musical nature of speech.
-We sometimes highlight words with changes of tone, for example.
-Newborns seem to use this as a cue for detecting word boundaries.
+First, newborns are probably relying on “prosodic” features of speech, such as changes in pitch, rhythm, and stress.
+Newborns seem to use these features as cues for detecting word boundaries.

 So newborns aren’t just letting language wash over them.
 Their brains are trying to make sense of it.
 And they do something else that helps them learn…

-Newborns pay special attention when we speak to them in the slow, repetitive, melodic register known as “infant-directed speech.”
+Newborns pay special attention when we speak to them in the exaggerated, melodic register known as “infant-directed speech”

 - Better baby communication: Why your baby prefers infant-directed speech, and